->>>5.322 Half the losses must be Cavalry SPs, if possible.
-Round the percentage UP when determining Cavalry losses (clarification: basic AC losses still round DOWN to a minimum of one).
+5.322 Half the losses must be Cavalry SPs, if possible.
+Round the percentage UP when determining Cavalry losses (clarification: basic AC losses round to NEAREST (i.e. $\ge 0.5 = 1$; $\le 0.4 = 0$).

->>>5.323 Exceptions: If only one (1) SP is lost, it does not have to be Cavalry.
+5.323 Exceptions: If only one (1) SP is lost, it does not have to be Cavalry.
 Cavalry SPs do not have to suffer any losses due to Siege Operation ACs (7.258).

->>>5.324 Clarifications: when a Formation moves over another, the stationary Formation does not suffer from any subsequent AC.
+5.324 Clarifications: when a Formation moves over another, the stationary Formation does not suffer from any subsequent AC.
 If a Formation stops on another Formation, case 5.321 applies.
 In both cases, the moving Formation's Leader is the one used for any modifier to the AC.
 In the Administrative Phase, the entire stack is affected, with losses being distributed as desired by the owning player (subject to 5.322); the Leader used for any modifier to the AC will be the one with the highest Rank - owning player's choice if there are Leaders of equal Rank.